chunkhang/chunkhang.com/_posts/2019-05-17-slow-syntax-highlighting-in-vim.md

 set regexengine=1
 ```

 You can read the entry about the option with `:help regexengine`.
+Of
+course, we could also disable syntax highlighting completely with
+`:syntax off`.
+That would literally solve the root of the problem, if
+you could live with a life without colours.

 [my-vimrc]: https://github.com/chunkhang/dotfiles/blob/master/vimrc
 [junegunn]: https://github.com/junegunn